Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 Finally, they allow you to add greater functionality to your tiles with collision, occlusion, and navigation shapes.

-To use tilemaps, you will need to create a TileSet first.
-A TileSet is a collection of tiles that can be placed in a TileMap node.
-After creating a TileSet, you will be able to place them :ref:`using the TileMap editor
+To use tilemaps, you will need to create a LayeredTileSet first.
+A LayeredTileSet is a collection of tiles that can be placed in a LayeredTileMap node.
+After creating a LayeredTileSet, you will be able to place them :ref:`using the LayeredTileMap editor
 <doc_using_tilemaps>`.

 To follow this guide, you will need an image containing your tiles where every